 Table of contentsState solar incentives and rebates Types of solar incentives and rebates Are you eligible for solar incentives?
-Solar energy by state
+Get an exact quote from our solar advisors Solar energy by state

 Marko Geber/DigitalVision/Getty images

-The cost of solar panels has decreased by 90% in the last 10 years, but buying a solar system is still a big purchase.
-State solar incentives and rebates help to make solar panels more affordable for consumers.
+The cost of solar panels has decreased by 90% between 2010 and 2020.
+While the cost has increased a bit since 2020 due to the supply chain issues stemming from the global COVID-19 pandemic, solar panels are still much cheaper than a decade ago.
+But buying a solar system is still a big purchase.
+State solar incentives and rebates help make solar panels more affordable for consumers.

 State solar incentives and rebates